Zeros of high derivatives of the Riemann Zeta function: Acknowledgments

 \section{Acknowledgments}

-This research was supported in part by a New Faculty Grant from UNC Greensboro.
-Most of the work on the paper was conducted while Thomas Binder was a visiting researcher at UNC Greensboro, in Fall 2008.
-The authors would like to thank Prof.\ Garry J.\ Tee from the University of Auckland for several helpful comments and many useful remarks.
+The research presented in this work was supported in part by a New Faculty Grant from the University of North Carolina at Greensboro held by S. Pauli and F. Saidak.
+Most of the investigations were conducted while T. Binder was a visiting researcher at the University of North Carolina at Greensboro, during the Fall 2008 semester.
+The authors would like to thank Garry J.\ Tee from the University of Auckland, David W.\ Farmer from AIM, and the referee, whose many comments and remarks have helped to improve this paper considerably.
 All computations and plots were done with the computer algebra system Sage \cite{sage}.